 Mary was overthrown by the Scots and forced to abdicate in July 1567.
 She was executed at Fotheringhay Castle on 8 February 1587 at the age of 44.

-Her Life: Mary was just six days old when she became queen of Scotland following her father’s death.
+Mary was just six days old when she became queen of Scotland following her father’s death.
 Being only a baby, her mother, the French Mary of Guise, acted as regent on Mary’s behalf.

 Amid tensions between English and Scottish powers, when she was just eight months old Mary was betrothed to Prince Edward, Henry VIII’s son, in the hope of calming rivalries between the two countries.
 However, Catholics opposed this betrothal and the match was eventually broken off.